Krystle Tadesse – President

-Krystle Tadesse – Vice President Attorney Krystle Tadesse is an associate in the Litigation Department at Locke Lord LLP.
+Krystle Tadesse is an associate in the Litigation Department at Locke Lord LLP.
 Krystle counsels and represents businesses and individuals in a wide variety of complex civil litigation matters.
 Krystle has experience in all aspects of litigation, including trial, depositions, mediation and arbitration, motion practice, pretrial motions and appellate practice.
 She has researched and drafted successful dispositive motions and appellate briefs in both state and federal courts.
 Krystle has tried four jury trials to verdict, and has appeared in state appellate court for oral argument.
 Krystle also serves on the Board of Directors of Reach Out and Read Rhode Island, a non-profit organization focused on improving low-income children’s early access and exposure to books.
-Krystle joined the RIWBA in 2011 and chairs the RIWBA’s Cultural Diversity Committee.
+Krystle joined the RIWBA in 2011.

-Attorney Gina M. Lemay is an associate at The Law Office of William J. Conley, Jr., a general practice law firm focusing on civil litigation and municipal law.
+Gina M. Lemay is an associate at The Law Office of William J. Conley, Jr., a general practice law firm focusing on civil litigation and municipal law.
 She has handled a number of litigation matters involving regulatory and administration issues of municipal pensions, and she assists the firm’s municipal clients with arbitrations related to labor and employment issues.
 Prior to entering private practice Gina served as a as a judicial clerk for the Rhode Island Superior Court.
 She is licensed to practice in the State and Federal Courts for both Rhode Island and Massachusetts.
 Gina has been a member of the RIWBA since 2007.
-Gina was appointed by Chief Justice Suttell as a member of the Permanent Advisory Committee on Women and Minorities in the Courts.
-She is also active as a Board member for CityArts!
-Providence, a non-profit organization providing free arts education to youth in the City of Providence.
+In 2010, Gina was appointed by Chief Justice Suttell as a member of the Permanent Advisory Committee on Women and Minorities in the Courts.
+She is also a member of the Board of Directors for Rhode Island Legal Services, Inc.

-Kelly A. Kincaid is an Associate at Higgins, Cavanagh, & Cooney, LLP.
-Kelly’s practice is primarily in the areas of civil litigation including premises liability, product liability, wrongful death, and toxic torts.
-Prior to joining Adler, Pollock, & Sheehan P.C. she handled defense of insurance claims.
-Kelly devotes a significant part of her practice to defending Retail and Hospitality clients in premises liability actions.
+Kelly A. Kincaid is an Associate at Adler, Pollock, & Sheehan P.C.
+Kelly’s practice is primarily in the areas of civil litigation including personal injury, premises liability, product liability, wrongful death, and toxic torts.
+Prior to joining Adler, Pollock, & Sheehan P.C. she handled defense of insurance claims and represented retail and hospitality clients in premises liability actions.
 She is licensed to practice in the State and Federal Courts for both Rhode Island and Massachusetts and the United States Court of Appeals for the First Circuit.
 Kelly has been a member of the RIWBA since 2007 and is the chair of the News Committee.

 Nicole Verdi is a Rhode Islander, attorney, advocate, and feminist.
 She presently works as a litigation associate at Adler Pollock & Sheehan P.C.
 Previously, she worked as a Judicial Law Clerk for the Honorable Maureen McKenna Goldberg in the Rhode Island Supreme Court.
 Nicole earned her J.D. from Roger Williams University School of Law and her B.S. in Legal Studies and Political Science from Roger Williams University.
 While in law school, Nicole worked as a shelter advocate at a Domestic Violence shelter and participated in the Women’s Fund Policy Institute, advocating for women’s rights and pregnancy accommodations in Rhode Island.
 She currently also serves as the Co-Chair of the Board of Directors for a local nonprofit, Youth In Action.
 Nicole became involved with the Rhode Island Women’s Bar Association during law school.

 Chantal Bromage is a law clerk to the Honorable William E. Smith, Chief Judge of the U.S. District Court for the District of Rhode Island.
 Beginning in September 2017, Chantal will be a law clerk to the Honorable O. Rogeriee Thompson of the U.S. Court of Appeals for the First Circuit.
-Chantal spent two years working as a law clerk for the Honorable Paul A. Suttell, Chief Justice of the Rhode Island Supreme Court, and one year as a law clerk in the Supreme Court’s Trial Court Law Clerk Department for one year.
+Chantal spent two years working as a law clerk for the Honorable Paul A. Suttell, Chief Justice of the Rhode Island Supreme Court, and one year as a law clerk in Rhode Island’s Law Clerk Department.
 Chantal is licensed to practice in Rhode Island and Massachusetts.
-Prior to law school, Chantal completed her Master of Public Policy degree and worked at the National Center for State Courts in Williamsburg, Virginia as a Court Research Analyst.
+Prior to law school, Chantal completed her Master of Public Policy degree and worked at the National Center for State Courts in Williamsburg, Virginia as a Court Research Analyst for five years.

-Samantha Clarke is an Associate at Pannone Lopes Devereaux & West LLC and a member of their Corporate & Business and Litigation Teams.
+Samantha Clarke is an Associate at Pannone Lopes Devereaux & O’Gara LLC and a member of their Corporate & Business, Trusts & Estates, and Litigation Teams.
 Previously, she served as a Judicial Law Clerk for the Honorable Justice William P. Robinson III of the Rhode Island Supreme Court.
 Samantha earned her J.D. from Roger Williams University School of Law in 2014, and graduated with a B.A. in Economics from the University of Massachusetts at Amherst in 2010.
-She joined the RIWBA in 2014 and has been an active member of the Newsletter Committee.
-When she isn’t working, Samantha loves baking, reading, and listening to long, boring podcasts about world history.
+She joined RIWBA in 2014 and has been an active member of the News Committee.